|nist.gov/surf||Undergraduates||Feb. 12, 2018|

-- Open to all United States citizens or permanent residents.
+- Open to United States citizens or permanent residents.

-- Applicants must be enrolled as undergraduates in U.S. colleges or universities as of the application deadline date.
+- Applicants must be enrolled as undergraduates in U.S. colleges or universities as of the application deadline.

 - Students must have a GPA of 3.0/4.0 or better (recommended), and are considering pursuing a graduate degree (MS or PhD).

 - Students with physics, material science, chemistry, applied mathematics, computer science, or engineering majors are always encouraged to apply.

 Students who are interested in applying to SURF should contact Karen Dunn in the Office of Research and Technology Management.
 (Contact info is below.)
 Application packages must be submitted by the student’s academic institution.

 When applying, students should indicate their first- and second-choice programs from among the six possible choices.
 Applications may be considered by any of the programs, with preference given to the student’s indicated choices.

 - Students must complete the following application components and submit to the university contact for inclusion in the institution application:

 - Two letters of recommendation: Please request the letters from individuals who are knowledgeable about your academic achievements and research experience.
 Feel free to ask your professors (current and past), research mentors, or internship supervisors.

 - Letter of intent or personal statement: The letter should contain information that helps the review committee make an informed decision about the student, such as why the student wishes to participate in the SURF program in Gaithersburg, Maryland and what areas of NIST research interest the student. (example personal statement )